osxmidi/LinVst/TestVst/README.md

 Command Line Batch Testing.

-For testing multiple vst dll files at once, unzip the testvst folder, then (using the terminal) cd into the unzipped testvst folder.
+Unzip the testvst zip file, and then (using the terminal) cd into the unzipped testvst folder.

 then enter